 Georgia Tech Transfer Deadline

 The university offers a fall, spring, and summer transfer option.
-The Georgia Tech transfer deadline for fall applicants is March 1.
-Spring applicants apply by September 16 and the summer semester deadline is January 15.
+The Georgia Tech transfer deadline for fall applicants is March 1, the spring deadline is September 15, and the summer semester deadline is January 15.

 Georgia Tech Transfer Requirements

-The Georgia Tech transfer requirements are as follows:
+The Georgia Tech transfer application requirements are as follows:

 • Final high school transcripts (noting graduation)